Panna cotta is always a winner at the table and it is super simple to make in advance.

 200g double cream

-4g gelatin leaves - 2 big leaves of gelatin - Golden
+4g gelatine leaves - 2 big leaves of gelatine - Golden

 60g caster sugar

 1 punnet of raspberries